gvwilson/thirdbit/src/fiction/iffy/index.md

 the hold,
 the sails,
-and practically everything else on board except the insides of the cabins and the tiny toilet near the stern.
+and practically everything else on board except the insides of the cabins and the cramped toilet near the stern.
 Small graphs scattered among the images told her at a glance how much fuel they had, how much tension was in the forestays and mainstays,